mentebinaria/retoolkit/README.md

 ## Can you add tool X?

 It depends.
 The idea is to keep it simple.
 We won't add a tool just because it's not here yet.
-But if you think there's a good reason to do so, and the license allows us to redistribute the software, please [open an issue here](https://github.com/mentebinaria/retoolkit/issues?q=label%3Atool-request+) if it doesn't exist yet.
+But if you think there's a good reason to do so, _and the license allows us to redistribute the software_, please [open an issue here](https://github.com/mentebinaria/retoolkit/issues?q=label%3Atool-request+) if it doesn't exist yet.

 ## Changelog